plone/diazo/README.txt

 This is particularly useful if you have multiple variations on the same theme used to style different pages on a particular website.

-Rules files can be included using the XInclude protocol.
-By default, XInclude processing is disabled (since it is a slight performance hit at compile time), but it can be enabled in the XDV compiler using a command line option.
+Rules files may be included using the XInclude protocol.

 Inclusions use standard XInclude syntax.
 For example::